 During this surgery, you can expect to have:

-Baggy skin can be irritating and embarrassing when it occurs on such a prominent area as the upper arms.
-If you have skin or excess fat under the arms and you’ve tried to eliminate all you can by working out, you are definitely a candidate for an upper arm lift.
+Saggy skin can be irritating and embarrassing when it occurs in such a prominent area as the upper arms.
+If you have skin or excess fat under the arms and you’ve tried to remove all you can by working out, you are an ideal candidate for an upper arm lift.

 If you’re experiencing any of the following issues, you’ll want to consider having an arm lift:

 Though you may feel embarrassed to tell others about how you feel about your arms, you don’t have to worry about that at your consultation.
 Your surgeon will listen to all of your concerns and answer any questions that you may have concerning your Brachioplasty.
 You’ll want to be prepared with your health history information.
 Your surgeon will take measurements of your arm and decide the best place to make your incision.

 At your consultation, you’ll also be able to get a sneak peek at the following outcomes: